ShaonMajumder/google-sheet-sync-laravel/README.md

 ## Usage

-After launching see api manual at - http://localhost:8000/api/documentation for breif here is the api routes
+After launching see api manual at - http://localhost:8000/api/documentation and for brief here is the api routes :

 ### API Routes